 2020 RESEARCH PRIORITIES

-For 2020, the Hyland R. Johns Grants Program is looking to fund research on a topic related to Urban Forestry with emphasis on assessment, management and maintenance of communities of trees rather than individual specimens or species.
-Some examples of areas of potential interest to TREE Fund are:
+For 2020, the Hyland R. Johns Grants Program seeks to fund research on a topic related to urban tree Root and Soil Management beyond the nursery.
+Some areas of particular interest to TREE Fund are:

-Note that the list above is by no means exhaustive, and proposals to answer other questions relating to best practices for urban forest management will be considered.
+Note that the list above is by no means exhaustive, and proposals to answer other questions relating to root and soil management will be considered.
+However, letters of inquiry for Hyland Johns grants that do not focus on research topics related to root and soil management for urban trees will be rejected from further consideration for this program.

 TREE Fund will accept completed applications only between January 15 and March 15, 2020.
 To apply, send an email containing a brief Letter of Inquiry (LOI) of no more than 100 words describing your project title and concept to firstname.lastname@example.org before March 1, 2020.
 Your LOI must clearly identify the Principal Investigator and Institution who will be contracted for the work should your application be approved.